Learn Python with Talk Python's 270 hours of courses

 01:00:52 more of small talk or something like that, which I loved from earlier days.

-01:01:07 Do I love things like Ruff that let me run my CI like blazing fast versus all the Python
+01:01:07 Do I love things like Ruff that let me run my CI like blazing fast versus, you know, all

-01:01:15 Not to say that all the Python tools are bad, but when you're paying for it as a startup.
+01:01:15 Not to say that all the Python tools are bad, but, you know, when you're paying for it as

-01:01:20 When things you used to have to wait on become, they blink of an eye, all of a sudden you
+01:01:20 When things you just have to wait on become, they blink of an eye, all of a sudden you don't

-01:01:32 And my husband is a long time Pythonista, but he's also a Rust programmer.
+01:01:31 And my husband is a longtime Pythonista, but he's also a Rust program.

 01:01:37 I know it's like a running joke that my husband is a Rust developer.